outdoorbits/little-backup-box/README.md

 ### remote control what I do my WIFI/LAN interface

+# this still needs to be edited, I didn't change anything here

 1. Point the browser to *http://[IP-ADDRESS]:8080* (replace *[IP-ADDRESS]* with the actual IP address of the Raspberry Pi)
 2. Start the desired backup mode by pressing the appropriate button.